Kristjan Prendi

-Kristjan Prendi (born 13 October 1997) is an Albanian professional footballer who plays as a forward for Albanian club Dinamo Tirane and the Albania national under-21 team.
+Kristjan Prendi (born 13 October 1997) is an Albanian former professional footballer who played as a forward.

 Club career

 Early career

-Prendi started his youth career with KF Tirana at age of 12.
+Prendi started his youth career with KF Tirana aged 12.
 He scored 1 goal on 11 February 2016 in the Albanian youth cup against Partizani Tirana U19.

 In April 2016 Prendi was promoted to the senior team at KF Tirana by coach Ilir Daja.

 International career

-Prendi received his first international call up at the Albania national under-21 football team by coach Alban Bushi for a gathering between 14–17 May 2017 with most of the players selected from Albanian championships.
+Prendi received his first international call up at the Albania national under-21 football team by coach Alban Bushi for a gathering between 14 and 17 May 2017 with most of the players selected from Albanian championships.